Wolfmyths/Genshin-Stopwatch/README.md

 ## Future Plans?

-+ Add windows notifications when a stopwatch finishes
++ Touch up on the UI a tiny bit for more clarity
++ Mobile version?
+(Hard maybe)

 If you have a suggestion let me know!